Keyboard shortcuts

 In the wildcard pattern, ? matches any single letter, * matches any sequence of characters not containing /, and ** matches any sequence of characters possibly including /.

-Credentials will only be sent to URLs matching the pattern, and even then only if an unauthenticated response produces a status in the 4xx range.
 If multiple patterns match, they will be tried in an arbitrary order, after the initial unauthenticated attempt, until one results in a response not in the 4xx range.

 Authentication by a (fixed) bearer token works similarly, using the pattern